pritesh-55/traya-backend/README.md

 ---

+## ⚙️ Scalability Considerations (for 1–5 million users)

+### 1. Latency Optimizations
+- Currently we are waiting for image being uploaded, further optimization we can decouple image upload to a background process.
+- To maintain consistency report generation logic is kept in the transaction but if the business logic goes more complex and involves AI then we need to generate the report asynchronously without transaction and optimize process by precompute data, cache, etc.
+- For further optimization, we can use Redis to cache Hair test reports and Orders.
+- We can tune Mongoose poolSize for concurrent operations.

+### 2. Concurrency & Consistency
+- All writes for Create User, Hair Test and Report are atomic & safely rollback on failure

+### 3. Query Performance
+- Already applied necessary Unique and Compound Indices on collections which supports faster results for GET APIs.
+- For further optimization in case of very large datasets, we can use Sharding & Partitioning, User collection: shard by phoneNumber (hashed or range), HairTest: shard by user (so that tests for a user are on the same shard) or Report: shard by publicId (hashed) or by creation time..
+- Read-heavy endpoints can use MongoDB Atlas Read Replicas

+### 4. Scaling
+- We can AWS S3 for image upload instead of Cloudinary and can leverage functionalities like Pre Signed URL which will remove all the load on API Server and optimized delivery via CDN.
+- We can deploy behind Kubernetes/NGINX with horizontal pods for traffic splitting (load balancing)
+- We can offload other async tasks to background workers (RabbitMQ/Kafka).

+### 5. Monitoring & Load Testing
+- Integrate tools like Prometheus/Grafana or ELK for metrics.
+- Integrate tools like Artillery / k6 for load testing.
+- We can use Circuit Breakers & Retry Patterns for external services (third-party calls)

+### 6. 🔮 Future Improvements
+- **Real-time Analytics**: User behavior tracking with Kafka/RabbitMQ
+- **Global Deployment**: Multi-region MongoDB clusters
+- **ML Integration**: Dynamic product weighting based on outcomes

+---

 ## 📌 Notes

 - Authentication/Authorization, RBAC, Swagger/OpenAPI, Rate Limiting, Message Queues, CI/CD setup and Dockerization were purposely skipped to stay focused on the assignment’s core business objectives.